weynandk/info_threefold/docs/token/tft-101/what_are_tfts.md

 ### Utility Driven
-ThreeFold Capacity can be used for anything, for instance for storage or computing power, which can be used for any workload.
+ThreeFold Capacity can be used for anything, for instance for storage or computing power, which can be used for any IT workload.

 ### Sound Economy